-MODIFICATION OF REGULATIONS ON EXCLUSIONS FROM CERTIFICATION.
-Not later than 1 year after the date of the enactment of this Act, the Secretary of Agriculture shall issue regulations to limit the type of operations that are excluded from certification under section 205.101 of title 7 Code of Federal Regulations, and any other corresponding sections.
+Exclusions from certification.
+Not later than 1 year after the date of enactment of this Act, the Secretary shall issue regulations to limit the type of organic operations that are excluded from certification under section 205.101 of title 7, Code of Federal Regulations, and from certification under any other related sections under part 205 of title 7, Code of Federal Regulations.